-Capital assets include property, buildings and improvements, and equipment and software.
-Capital assets are defined by the College as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets include land, buildings and improvements, equipment, vehicles, and software with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at the estimated fair market value at the time of the donation.